vllrs/genomicSimulationC/Templates.md

 Only markers that appear both in the genotype file and the map file are used in simulation.
 The simulation tool will print as output the number of markers that were loaded and the number that were discarded.

-Loading an effect file is optional for running the simulation.
-Its format should be:
+Loading effect file(s) is optional for running the simulation.
+Effect files should should be formatted as follows:
 ```
 m1 A -0.8
 m2 A -0.1